daveythacher/LED_Matrix_RP2040/README.md

 This must be true or false.
 If false this build will not be included in the build script.

 ### app
 This is a string for the corresponding application in src folder.
-These applications determine the serial implementation protocol, if used and LED Matrix algorithm. app1 is BCM and is only supported for standard LED driver panels. app2 is SPWM and is only supported for standard LED driver panels. app3 is for MBI5153 LED driver panels only.
+These applications determine the serial implementation protocol, if used and LED Matrix algorithm. usb and spi are BCM.
+These are only supported for standard LED driver panels. app3 is for MBI5153 LED driver panels only.
 Other application specific options also exist.
-In most cases SPWM better than BCM, however BCM should be used for lower refresh panels.
-P6 16x32 panels generally do not support high refresh for example.
-SPWM can be trickier to configure.
-The current SPWM algorithm is not complete and is mostly a hack for RP2040.
-This is not believed to cause an issue and may actually be required.

 ### multiplex
 This is the scan number marked on the back of the panel.
 This number is usually in the middle near a S prefix.